kacheio/docs/docs/reference/cache.md

 Kache fully implements the latest RFC specification[^1] and respects these directives when caching responses to requests.
 However, in some cases it is desirable to customize directives sent by backends, or to add directives for responses that do not include a Cache-Control header at all.
 Therefore, Kache allows setting or modifying the Cache-Control header field of such upstream responses.
 It is, however, advisable to not change the Cache-Control values set by backend servers and to do so only when necessary, as this could lead to undesirable side effects.

 If `default_cache_control_header` is specified in the configuration, a Cache-Control header with the corresponding value will be added to any response that does not contain a Cache-Control header.
-If the backend sets a header, overriding it with the configured default header can be enforce via the `force_cache_control` directive.
+If the backend sets a header, overriding it with the configured default header can be enforced via the `force_cache_control` directive.

 For example, the following configuration sets a custom Cache-Control header field with a `max-age` of 2 minutes (or 120 seconds) on each incoming upstream response and defines for how long the resource is cachable.
 Note that `max-age` is a relative time defined in seconds.
 If the upstream response already contains a Cache-Control header, it will be overwritten due to `force_cache_control` set to `true`.